francesco-saponaro/Le-nuvole-website/README.md

 ## Testing
 ### HTML validator
 * The validator displayed the "section lacks heading" warning in the "Home" and "Media" page.
-Added an h2 in both.
+Added a h2 in both with a {display:none} declaration.
 * All 3 HTML pages have successfully passed the validator
 ### CSS validator
-* CSS diplayed the "-webkit-background-size, -moz-background-size and -0-background-size is an unknown vendor extension" warning on my "hero-image", I have removed the properties
+* CSS diplayed the "-webkit-background-size, -moz-background-size and -0-background-size is an unknown vendor extension" warning on my "hero-image".
+I have removed the properties
 * CSS has successfully passed the validator
 ### Manual testing
 | User story | User journey |